Let’s talk a minute about something y’all call “Mom Guilt”.

 Fast forward to today, and boy do I have the potential for “mom guilt” everyday.
-When my husband and I made the decision to relocate from Pennsylvania to Missouri for work, and both of our kids decided to stay in Pennsylvania, that’s when my “mom guilt” set in.
-It’s been almost a year, and it hasn’t really gotten any easier.
+A few years ago, when my husband and I made the decision to relocate from Pennsylvania to Missouri for work, and both of our kids decided to stay in Pennsylvania, that’s when my “mom guilt” set in.
+It’s been two years and two states, and it hasn’t really gotten any easier.
 The guilt of missing the band concerts, the soccer games, the milestones, and the day to day, it follows me around every single day.
 Then there’s the guilt that accompanies the enjoyment of our new life.
 That guilt that I shouldn’t be happy and loving life.
 I miss the boys every single day and wish they were here with us, but we do live our life, making memories and having fun.
 What’s a mom to do?

 Let me tell you what works for this mom.
-Thanks to modern conveniences, like texting and FaceTime, I talk to my kiddo nearly every single day.
-And no, it’s not the same as being able to hug him and be present, but it’s been a year and I believe that I know my kiddo more now than I might have had we not moved, because we talk about everything!!!
+Thanks to modern conveniences, like texting and FaceTime, I talk to my kiddo as often as possible, he’s a very busy kid these days and doesn’t always have time to talk every day.
+And no, it’s not the same as being able to hug him and be present, but it’s been a few years and I believe that I know my kiddo more now than I might have had we not moved, because we talk about everything!!!
 I mail him care packages, things he need and surprises.
-PLUS, he will be here in less than a week for summer vacation, and I plan to soak up as much mom-Jaxon time as humanly possible.
+PLUS, he was just here for summer vacation, and we were able to soak up all of the much mom-Jaxon time we could.
 And the biggest thing of all, cutting myself some slack!
 (I wish I had figured that one out years ago!)

-When the “mom guilt” starts to get the best of me, I remind myself that our kids had the choice to move with us, and that they are happy and healthy and loving their life!
+When the “mom guilt” starts to get the best of me, I remind myself that all of our children have had the choice to move with us, and that they are happy and healthy and living their best life!
 Happy and healthy kids, that is what I pray for every single day!

 Do you have “mom guilt”?
 If you do, how do you deal with it?
 Share your tips in the comments below!